lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authenticator {#p-r}

-The device and authenticator run the LAKE protocol authenticated with public keys (PK_D and PK_DA) of the device and the authenticator.
+The device and authenticator run the LAKE protocol authenticated with public keys (PK_D and PK_A) of the device and the authenticator.
 The normal processing of the LAKE is omitted here.

 ### Message 1